10 Ways to Conquer Sugar Cravings

 Let’s get real.
 It’s unlikely that you’re going to avoid desserts forever.
 So if and when you do treat yourself, avoid chemical, artificial sweeteners and foods with added sugar.

 Instead, experiment with natural sweeteners like medjool dates, organic maple syrup, and coconut sugar.
-They’re still sweets and moderation is key, but they also come with their own kit of vitamins and minerals, plus the fibre from dates will keep you feeling satisfied for that much longer.
+They’re still sweets and moderation is key, but they also come packed with vitamins and minerals, plus the fibre from dates will keep you feeling satisfied for that much longer.

 5. Ditch the Fat-Free / Low-Fat Labels